Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Experiments

 \subsection{Analysis}

-As shown in Figure~\ref{fig:analysis} (a), we conduct several experiments to illustrate the effects of different numbers of graph aggregation operations and the aggregation nodes on performance.
-Besides, Figure~\ref{fig:analysis} (b) compares the effects of different threshold $\theta$ of noise-aware iterative labeling strategy on performance.
+As shown in Figure~\ref{fig:analysis} (a), we conduct several experiments to illustrate the different effects of the aggregation times and the number of aggregation nodes on segmentation performance.
+Besides, Figure~\ref{fig:analysis} (b) reports the effects of different purity threshold $\theta$ of noise-aware iterative labeling strategy on segmentation performance.

-\textbf{Graph Reasoning.} We set up two groups of comparison experiments in Figure~\ref{fig:analysis} (a): same number of nodes and the same number of aggregations.
-In the case of the same number of aggregation nodes, we observe that once aggregation is better than twice aggregations and thrice aggregations.
-In the case of the same number of aggregation operations, we find that it is better to aggregate all nodes than to take the top $100$, except the gray and green lines.
-Based on the above observations, we adopt once aggregation operation and aggregate all nodes during the graph reasoning phase of the other experiments.
+\textbf{Spatial-structural Diversity Reasoning.} We set up two groups of comparison experiments in Figure~\ref{fig:analysis} (a): the same number of nodes and the same number of aggregations.
+In the case of the same number of aggregation nodes, we observe that once aggregation is better than twice and thrice aggregations.
+In the case of the same number of aggregation operations, we find that it is better to aggregate all nodes than top-$100$ nodes when using once and thrice aggregation operations.
+Based on the above observations, we adopt once aggregation operation and aggregate all superpoints to target superpoint during the spatial-structural diversity reasoning phase.

-\textbf{Noise-aware Iterative Labeling.} We conduct several comparison experiments with different threshold $\theta$ in Figure~\ref{fig:analysis} (b).
+\textbf{Noise-aware Iterative Labeling.} We conduct several comparison experiments with different purity threshold $\theta$ in Figure~\ref{fig:analysis} (b).
 We observe that the mIoU on $\theta=0.9$ and $\theta=1.0$ are obviously better than $\theta=0.6$.
 Especially, the mIoU of $\theta=0.9$ is $2.73\%$ higher than $\theta = 0.6$ at the $2^{th}$ active learning cycle.
-Although in the first two active learning cycles, the mIoU of $\theta=1.0$ is worse than that of $\theta=0.9$, $\theta=1.0$ surpasses $\theta=0.9$ by a slight margin in the subsequent learning.
-In our analysis, the reason for this situation is that in the early stages $\theta=1.0$ filters many superpoints that contain multiple categories' points, resulting in insufficient training data are shown in Figure~\ref{fig:analysis} (c).
-But, it outperforms $\theta=0.9$ with quality advantages of labeled superpoints in the later active learning stages.
+Although in the first two active learning cycles, the mIoU of $\theta=1.0$ is lower than that of $\theta=0.9$, $\theta=1.0$ surpasses $\theta=0.9$ by a slight margin in the subsequent learning stage.
+In our opinion, the reason for this phenomenon is that $\theta=1.0$ discards more noisy superpoints and confounding areas than that of $\theta=0.9$ in the early cycles shown in Figure~\ref{fig:analysis} (c), which results in insufficient labeled data for training.
+But, it outperforms $\theta=0.9$ in the later active learning cycles since it gains enough training data while does not suffer from the negative effects of noisy superpoints.